Pneumonia in adults - dischargeBronchopneumonia adults - discharge; Lung infection adults - discharge

-Breathing warm, moist (wet) air helps loosen the sticky mucus that may make you feel like you are choking.
-These things may help:
+Breathing warm, moist air helps loosen the sticky mucus that may make you feel like you are choking.
+Other things that may also help include:

-- Place a warm, wet washcloth loosely over your nose and mouth.
+- Placing a warm, wet washcloth loosely over your nose and mouth

-- Fill a humidifier with warm water and breathe in the warm mist.
+- Filling a humidifier with warm water and breathing in the warm mist

 Coughing helps clear your airways.
-Take a couple of deep breaths 2 to 3 times every hour.
-Deep breaths will help open up your lungs.
+Take a couple of deep breaths, 2 to 3 times every hour.
+Deep breaths help open up your lungs.

-Tap your chest gently a few times a day and lie with your head lower than your chest.
-This can help bring up mucus from the lungs.
+While lying down, tap your chest gently a few times a day.
+This helps bring up mucus from the lungs.

-Drink plenty of liquids (as long as your doctor says it is okay):
+Drink plenty of liquids, as long as your doctor says it is OK.